tiagoquin/mlg20-pw3/README.md

 #### Epochs

-200 epochs is also not needed here.
-We tested again with 200, 120, 80 and 65 epochs and we saw that 65 epochs are also enough to do the job correctly.
+200 epochs are  not needed here.
+We tested again with 200, 120, 80 and 65 epochs and we saw that 65 epochs are enough to do the job correctly.

 #### Learning rate and Momentum

 ![img](./mkdown/2/learnigRateMomentum2.png)

-On the graphs, we can see that we didn't manage to bring the mean squared error low as the part 1 but this is good enough.
+On the plots, we can see that we didn't manage to bring the mean squared error as low as in the part 1.
+But it should be enough to solve the problem.

 Our approach was the same as the part 1: test various values of learning rate by steps of 0.001 and various momentum values by steps of 0.1.